-2. Make the most of your tagline
+2. Make the Most of Your Tagline

 Make sure you don’t let this line default to your current job title.
-Instead, use this 120-character area to give the reader a snapshot of who you are and your personality, motivating them to click on your profile link to read further.
+Instead, use this 120-character area to give the reader a snapshot of your professional brand so that they’ll want to click on your profile link to read further.
 Hiring managers actually use these keywords to find people like you!

-Here is an example of a before and after tagline:
+Here Is an Example of a Before and After Tagline:

 BEFORE: SVP, Stanford Capital Partners

 AFTER: Financial Services SVP/COO | Investment Management | Client Services | M&A Integration | Increased Margins